 Tim was joined by co-founder Brian Wilkey in 2008, and together they worked tirelessly on their idea for a new breed of IT support.
 At the time, the managed IT services industry was just beyond its infancy and several IT companies adopted the new concepts that managed IT introduced.
 The flaw was that many of these companies didn’t take the time to truly embrace the new values “managed IT” stood for, and they fell back on their traditional reactive service models.

 The partners sought to create a company that is founded on the ideologies, benefits and values of Managed IT and also addressed the poor customer service and slow response times that plagued the industry.

 Since its conception, Digital Boardwalk has constantly evolved to meet the demanding and ever-changing needs of businesses and the IT industry.
 Without straying from our roots, our consistent evolution, innovation, and commitment to customer service has projected us far ahead of the competition.
-In 2018, we were proud to announce that Digital Boardwalk was recognized on the prestigious Inc. 5000 list of fastest-growing private companies in America.
+In 2022, we were proud to announce that Digital Boardwalk was ranked the no. 8 managed IT services provider in the world on the prestigious MSP 501 list by Channel Futures..